Muniba-Ahmed/web-sprint-challenge-applied-javascript/README.md

 3. What is an event listener?
 4. Why would we convert a NodeList into an Array?
 5. What is a component?

+6. What is the DOM?
+   -Document Object Model is a programming interface for web documents.
+It represents the page so that programs can change the document structure, style, & content.
+The represents the document as nodes & objects ; that way programming languages can interact with the page.

+7. What is an event?
+   -Every user interaction with a site is an event: a click, moving the mouse, scrolling the page, pressing a key on the keyboard, these are all events on the page, and the browser can detect all of them.
+There are tons of different events the browser tracks.
+When an event happens on a page, it is known as a trigger.
+8. What is an event listener?
+   -The eventListener interface represents an object that can handle an event dispatched by an EventTarget.
+9. Why would we convert a NodeList into an Array?
+   -A node list is limited to using a forEach method.
+When a Node List is converted into an array it has access to various ways iterate through advanced array methods.
+10. What is a component?
+    -A component comprises several parts: HTML, CSS, or JavaScript brought together for reuse in a website or application.